Shooter Jennings: Black Country Rock Media

-The Magic

-On February 27, 2014, Jennings revealed he would be releasing a spoken word follow-up to Hierophant's 2010 album, Black Ribbons, titled The Magic, inspired by first story in the controversially interactive horror series thirteen.

-In addition to The Magic Jennings also announced, that after nearly a decade of waiting, he would be releasing the 1995 collaborative album, Fenixon.

-Both projects were released during 2014's Record Store Day, and subsequently sold out.
+In October 2013, Jennings announced the formation of his new label and multi-format recording company, Black Country Rock.

 "George/Giorgio" releases

 Towards the end of May 2014, Jennings announced his intention to release two EP's later in the year.
 Don't Wait Up (for George) is a tribute to his close friend and mentor George Jones, which was released in August 2014.
 Jennings's seventh studio album, Countach (For Giorgio), was originally scheduled to be released in November 2014, but its release was delayed due to the sudden death of Jon Hensley, Jennings's longtime manager and friend and Black Country Rock co-founder.
 A tribute to 1970s electronic-music pioneer and producer, Giorgio Moroder, the album was released on February 26, 2016, and features guest vocals from Steve Young, Brandi Carlile, Marilyn Manson and Richard Garriott de Cayeux.
 The album became his first to enter the Dance Albums chart, peaking at number seven there.